fatimelbah/SignalingToExperts/README.md

 ] add https://github.com/fatimelbah/SignalingToExperts.jl.git
 ```

-## References
+## Showcase

-This package replicate the main functions of the paper and try to generate the main figures displayed in the paper and its *[Online Appendix](https://zenodo.org/record/4004262#.YKfP4JMzbQ0)*
+This package replicate numerical simulations done in the paper and try to generate the figures presented in the paper and its *[Online Appendix](https://zenodo.org/record/4004262#.YKfP4JMzbQ0)*